Zero Carbon Buildings

 The efficiency of household appliances and lighting has improved greatly over the last 20 years, so much so, that the technology now exists to run a household using surprisingly small amounts of power.

-We’re working on an exciting project at the moment with a client who wants to power a house using ordinary network cable.
+We’re working on an exciting sustainable architecture project at the moment with a client who wants to power a house using ordinary network cable.
 The house is lit by LED lights and uses 12v DC current to power all the household appliances.

 The electricity is provided by Photo-Voltaic Solar Panels, with excess power being stored in a battery; meaning that the property is effectively off-grid.